 5. Test With Functional Knee Bridges

 Lie on your back, raise one leg straight out and rest your heel on someone’s shoulder.
 Pushing down on his or her shoulder, lift your hip upward off the ground in an attempt to align it with your thighs.
 Notice how your hamstrings strain and watch out for any discomfort or pain.
-Weak hamstrings make this simple
+Weak hamstrings make this simple action quite challenging.

 6. Test With Resisted Knee Flexion